PTAAS EXCHANGE

 Yet, different aspects of a startup will be more challenging than others, such as a security plan and corresponding budget.
 This is because companies can’t readily use traditional approaches like setting a percentage of revenue to cybersecurity as they can with marketing or operations.

 Due to the vast difference in security budgets, it's often not the best approach to plan based on industry standards.
-Instead, a strong security plan is dependent on:
+Instead, a strong security plan is dependent on the following:

 • business model